carbon-language/carbon-lang/llvm/docs/TableGen/BackGuide.rst

 The TableGen command option ``--print-detailed-records`` invokes a backend that prints all the global variables, classes, and records defined in the source files.
+The format of the output is *not* guaranteed to be constant over time.
 The output looks like this.

 .. code-block:: text